-As regards the subensemble relaxation mechanism, which ensures the hierarchical structure and thus allows reduction (section 11), it may either arise from interactions within the pointer itself (§ 11.2.4), or be induced by the bath (§ 11.2.5 and appendix I).
-Although the latter process includes a kind of decoherence or self-decoherence, it presents very specific features associated with the breaking of invariance of the pointer.
-It involves two sets of levels associated with the two possible indications of the pointer, all at nearly the same energy.
+As regards the dynamical instability mechanism, which ensures the hierarchical structure and thus allows reduction (section 11), it may either arise from interactions within the pointer itself (§ 11.2.3), or be induced by the bath (§ 11.2.4 and appendix I).
+Although this process includes a kind of decoherence or self-decoherence, it presents very specific features associated with the breaking of invariance of the pointer.
+It involves two sets of levels associated with the two possible indications of the pointer, all at the same energy.
 The coherences astride the two sets of levels rapidly disappear, but during the same time lapse, each set also reaches microcanonical ferromagnetic equilibrium.